4:30pm – 7:30pm / Limited Availability / Limit 2 pizzas / Reservations Only Reservations will be accepted starting on December 3rd.

 That said, what is it like to own and operate one of these wood ovens?
 It is a good bit of work!
 It takes a couple of hours at a minimum to heat the oven up.
 And you need to have a wood supplier who will provide you with decent sized wood – I still end up splitting a lot of it down.

 If I had it to do over again, I would have purchased the larger-size oven.
 I have a 36”.
 They make a 42”.
-Even though the larger size takes longer to heat, it offers more thermal stability when you are cranking out pizzas.
-The other thing, is now that I have my Baker’s Pride 261, 36” gas deck oven, I find it really easy just to go turn the knob and come back two hours later to start baking NY-Style pizza at 600 degrees.
-Ultimately, I like to use both overs together.
+Even though the larger size takes longer to heat, it offers more thermal stability when you are cranking out pizzas and gives you that extra cooking area.
+The other thing, is now that I have my Baker’s Pride 251, 36” gas deck oven, I find it really easy just to go turn the knob and come back two hours later to start baking NY-Style pizza at 600 degrees.
+Ultimately, I like to use both ovens together.
 I can put 2-4 pizzas in the Baker’s Pride, cook them for 5 minutes, and then “finish” them at 800 degrees for about 20 seconds.

 So, my final advice.
 If you’re new to making pizza I wouldn’t over-invest in an oven.
 The counter-top models make a great addition to an outdoor kitchen.
 You can always upgrade to a built-in wood-fired brick oven once you gain the experience.